lacanoid/datalink/README.md

 =================================

 This attempts to implement some of the SQL/MED datalink functionality on PostgreSQL.
-It is very much a prototype and used for playing around, to see how much of the standard can be implemented in high-level postgres, without having to resort to C.
+It is very much a prototype and used for playing around to see if this can be made useful.
+Also to see how much of the standard can be implemented in high-level postgres, without having to resort to C.

 Implemented with a mix of plpgsql and plperlu.
 Perl is used for interfacing with curl.